Krishigina/BeautyApp/README.md

 # Healthy Beauty App Android
 ## Overview
+The project is under development.
 This project showcases a mobile Android application designed for analyzing skin conditions and providing personalized skincare recommendations.
 It is developed as part of the coursework at Moscow Polytechnic University in the 5th semester.
 <br /> Key features include user registration and authentication with Firebase, dynamic UI built with XML and Binding, seamless navigation using Fragments, and robust data management through Firebase.
 ## Technology Stack